 Does anyone else gain from my donation?

-- First, we hope that expectant mothers are unmedicated and not already in labor when deciding whether to sign the consent form.
+- We hope that expectant mothers are unmedicated and not already in labor when deciding whether to sign a consent form for cord blood collection.
 While in labor your focus should not be distracted from your own needs.
-If you are considering a donation, we hope you will review the informed consent documents before you come to the hospital.
-A lengthy consent questionnaire may be an unnecessary stress.
-Once you have signed the written consent form, you no longer have ownership of the cord blood.
+We hope you will review the informed consent documents before you come to the hospital.
+Reviewing a lengthy consent document or health questionnaire may be an unnecessary stress.
+Once you have signed the written consent for donation to a public cord blood bank, and the cord blood is collected, you no longer have ownership of the donated cord blood.

-- You will be asked to provide a detailed health history.
+- If you choose donation to a public cord blood bank, you will be asked to provide a detailed health history.
 It includes the health and genetic history of both mother and father, the mother’s social history including questions about sexual or other behavioral risk factors, and other personal identifying information (PII) which may include the mother’s social security number.
 The company may access your medical records for this pregnancy and your baby’s medical records.
-You can review LifeCord’s forms at https://www.lifecord.org/donate/forms/.
+You can review LifeSouth’s forms at https://www.lifecord.org/donate/forms/.
 Your history and personal identifying information are kept on file.
 Some of this information may be shared with the transplant center or other organization that uses the tissue.
 We have no knowledge of the end-user’s privacy practices.
 No patient who receives your donation will receive your personal identifying information, nor will you receive information about an individual who receives a tissue transplant.
-The Health Insurance Portability and Accountability Act (HIPAA) controls how your private information is protected and with whom it can be shared.
-We (Sparks & Favor) are not responsible for the security of health information you have shared with a third party.
+We (Sparks & Favor) are not responsible for the security of health information you have shared or asked us to share with a third party.

 - Certain conditions—for example, sexually transmitted diseases—must be reported directly to state health officials.